-One of the most important decisions you have to make when running a website is what type of hosting service you will use.
+One of the most important decisions when running a website is what type of hosting service you will use.
 Web hosting comes in many different types, each of which should be used in specific situations.

 What Is a Virtual Private Server?

-All websites are hosted on one or more servers, but not all servers are set up or configured the same.
-A VPS is set up to have a virtual environment on a larger hosting server (or set of servers).
-The virtual environment uses advanced software to segment off resources from a physical server to be used exclusively for one customer.
+All websites are hosted on one or more servers, which are not all set up or configured the same.
+On a larger hosting server (or set of them), a VPS has a virtual environment that uses advanced software to segment resources from a physical server to be used exclusively for one customer.

-When this is set up correctly, the VPS will look and function just as if it were its own physical server.
-This means you can have full control over what type of hosting software you want installed, how the files are handled, and much more.
+When set up correctly, the VPS will look and function like its own physical server.
+You can fully control what type of hosting software you want installed, how the files are handled, and much more.

 From the perspective of the website owner’s interface, it is difficult to see the difference between a dedicated server and a VPS.
 The main advantage of a dedicated server is that your account is given all of the resources available instead of dividing them up like with a VPS.

-Dedicated servers are quite a bit more expensive than a VPS option though.
+Dedicated servers are more expensive than a VPS option, though.
 Only large websites that get a lot of traffic will need to spend the extra money to get a dedicated server instead of a VPS.

-Unlike shared hosting, however, cloud hosting has the resources spread out over a large number of servers on a cloud infrastructure.
+Cloud hosting is popular, especially with smaller websites.
+It is similar to shared hosting in that each account shares a pool of resources.
+But unlike shared hosting, cloud hosting has resources spread out over many servers on a cloud infrastructure.
 This means there will be less of an impact when one website gets a spike in traffic.

 While there are advantages to cloud hosting compared to shared hosting, the price is still in the same general range.
-Cloud web hosting is quite a bit cheaper than a VPS because you do not have full control over the environment on which your site is kept.
+Cloud web hosting is significantly cheaper than a VPS because you do not have full control over the environment on which your site is kept.

-Virtual private servers have been an option for webmasters for decades now.
+VPSes have been an option for webmasters for decades.
 They are a proven way to ensure your site is up and running to serve all types of visitors.
-Learning about the pros and cons of this option will help you make the best decision for your specific site.
+Learning about the pros and cons will help you make the best decision for your site.

 Advantages of a VPS

-- Reasonable Prices – While a VPS is quite a bit more expensive than shared or cloud solutions, the price point is still typically very affordable, especially compared to dedicated servers.
+- Reasonable prices – While a VPS is more expensive than shared or cloud solutions, the price point is still typically affordable, especially compared to dedicated servers.

-- Improved Security – A VPS is kept in a logically separate environment, which means it is not vulnerable to hacks or viruses that may infect other systems on the same server, so your website is secured.
+- Improved security – A VPS is kept in a logically separate environment; it is not vulnerable to hacks or viruses that may infect other systems on the same server, so your website is secured.

-- Control – You can typically manage your VPS in any way you would like.
+- Control – You can typically manage your VPS in any way you like.
 This means you can install whatever software you require, make custom configurations, and more.
-This is often not allowed on shared hosting.
+Often this is not allowed on shared hosting.

 Disadvantages of a VPS

-- Confusing Configuration – You often need to configure the resources when signing up for a VPS, which means you need to know how much disk space, RAM, CPUs, and other resources you will require.
-Good hosting companies, however, will be happy to help you through this process.
+- Confusing configuration – Often, you’ll need to configure the resources and know how much disk space, random access memory (RAM), central processing units (CPUs), and other resources you will require.
+Good hosting companies are happy to help you through this process.

-- Resource Allocation – Since multiple sites are running on one physical server, it is important to ensure everything is allocated and configured correctly.
-If the web hosting company does not handle this well, it could hurt the performance of all the sites on the server.
-This is why choosing a reputable hosting provider is so important.
+- Resource allocation – Since multiple sites run on one physical server, it is important to ensure everything is allocated and configured correctly.
+If the web hosting company does not handle this well, it could hurt the performance of all the sites on the server, so choosing a reputable hosting provider is important.

-Choosing the right type of web hosting is very important for ensuring your website operates properly.
+Choosing the right type of web hosting is crucial for ensuring your website operates properly.
 One great thing about all modern web hosting options, however, is that it is pretty simple to move from one type to another.

 Is a VPS Right for You?

-A VPS offered by one hosting company may be quite a bit different than one offered by another.
-With this in mind, make sure you read through our list of the best web hosting providers (constantly updated based on recent performance) to ensure you not only pick the right type of hosting, but also the right hosting company to meet all of your needs.
+A VPS offered by one hosting company may be quite different than one offered by another.
+Make sure you read through our list of the best web hosting providers (constantly updated based on recent performance) to ensure you pick the right type of hosting and the company that can meet your needs.